 Patient Safety is a priority for everyone working within community pharmacy.
 In 2016 a Community Pharmacy Quality Payments Scheme (QPS) was introduced.
 It was designed to reward the delivery of safe and effective care which takes into account patient experience.

 The scheme was updated as part of the new Community Pharmacy Contractual Framework for 2019/20 to 2023/24 and renamed the Pharmacy Quality Scheme (PQS).
-The aim of the updated scheme is to encourage community pharmacy to integrate with the wider NHS system and support the delivery of even safer, accessible healthcare to patients by incentivising activities relating to; risk management and safety; medicine safety; prevention; primary care networks; Asthma and digital enablers.
+The aim of the updated scheme is to encourage community pharmacy to integrate with the wider NHS system and support the delivery of even safer, accessible healthcare to patients by incentivising certain activities.

 Going forward members will continue to support their pharmacy teams to meet the new quality criteria.